Pozzuh/PermissionPlugin/README.md

 Plugin developer usage
 ----------------------
-Nothing.
-Just make sure you don't add any "isAdmin" checks yourself.
+- Just make sure you don't add any "isAdmin" checks yourself.
 So basically make sure that when this plugin isn't installed, everyone is able to use all commands.
+- Make your commands start with '!'.

 Compiling
 ---------